 Coca-Cola FEMSA (KOF) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the bottling company had gained 7% over the past month, outpacing the Consumer Staples sector's gain of 1.27% and the S&P 500's gain of 2.97% in that time.
+Coming into today, shares of the bottling company had gained 4.02% in the past month.
+In that same time, the Consumer Staples sector lost 0.73%, while the S&P 500 gained 1.43%.

 Wall Street will be looking for positivity from KOF as it approaches its next earnings report date.
 This is expected to be February 26, 2020.
 In that report, analysts expect KOF to post earnings of $1.01 per share.
 This would mark year-over-year growth of 44.29%.
-Our most recent consensus estimate is calling for quarterly revenue of $2.68 billion, up 5.87% from the year-ago period.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $2.68 billion, up 5.87% from the year-ago period.

-Investors might also notice recent changes to analyst estimates for KOF.
+Any recent changes to analyst estimates for KOF should also be noted by investors.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 2.06% higher.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 2.06% higher.
 KOF currently has a Zacks Rank of #2 (Buy).

 The Beverages - Soft drinks industry is part of the Consumer Staples sector.
-This industry currently has a Zacks Industry Rank of 56, which puts it in the top 22% of all 250+ industries.
+This group has a Zacks Industry Rank of 55, putting it in the top 22% of all 250+ industries.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.